-This organization provides for two external 8K overlay segments using only the normal 14 address bits, which allows for simple program overlays using one of the two external segments in place of the on-chip memory.
-Care must be taken in using this overlay space in that the processor core (i.e., the sequencer) does not take into account the PMOVLAY register value.
-For example, if a loop operation is occurring on one of the external overlays and the program changes to another external overlay or internal memory, an incorrect loop operation could occur.
+This organization provides for two external 8K overlay segments using only the normal 14 address bits.
+This allows for simple program overlays using one of the two external segments in place of the on-chip memory.
+Care must be taken in using this overlay space because the processor core (i.e., the sequencer) does not take the PMOVLAY register value into account.
+For example, if a loop operation were occurring on one of the external overlays, and the program changes to another external overlay or internal memory, an incorrect loop operation could occur.
 In addition, care must be taken in interrupt service routines as the overlay registers are not automatically saved and restored on the processor mode stack.

-When Mode B=1, booting is disabled and overlay memory is disabled (PMOVLAY must be 0).
+For ADSP-2100 Family compatibility, MMAP = 1 is allowed.
+In this mode, booting is disabled and overlay memory is disabled (PMOVLAY must be 0).
 Figure 5 shows the memory map in this configuration.

 PROGRAM MEMORY ADDRESS

-0x3FFF

-RESERVED
+INTERNAL 8K (PMOVLAY = 0, MMAP = 1) 0x3FFF

-0x2000
+- III 0x2000

-0x1FFF

-8K EXTERNAL
+8K EXTERNAL 0x1FFF

 0x0000

 Figure 5.
-Program Memory (Mode B = 1)
+Program Memory (MMAP = 1)